Assassin's Creed III

 - AC3 appears to save certain objectives and flags by player Uplay account, instead of to their save file.
-If you restart your game from scratch, don't be too surprised if certain elements such as the pivot points and some of the dishes in the manor.
+If you restart your game from scratch, don't be too surprised if you already have completed certain elements such as the postgame pivot points and some of the dishes in the manor.
 This appears to specifically be the case for things that are tied to UPlay Achievements.

 - Yes this character suddenly knows things he shouldn't, and has a thing that came out of nowhere.
 Expect a lot of "big moments" with zero build-up.
 Narrative be damned, that's how Ubisoft rolls-a bunch of cutscenes and scripting that explain motivation, provide context, and give any sort of nuance to the plot were cut at the last minute.
 You can find some of them on youtube if you want.

 - Things you want to get asap: maps, saddlebags, high-tier weapons (look for things with "replica" on them), quiver and dart upgrades.